-If the district allows the use of seclusion, specify the district's measurable annual goal for the 2015-16 school year for reducing the number of incidents of seclusion (goal must include a percentage for reduction).
+If not, specify the district's measurable annual goal for reducing the number of incidents of seclusion (goal must include a percentage for reduction).

-The district will reduce the use of seclusion by at least 5% from the number of incidents in the 2014-2015 school year to the 2015-2016 school year.
+During the 2012-2013 school year there were 41 incidents of seclusion in the district.
+The district will reduce seclusions by at least 5% from the 2012-2013 school year to the 2013-2014 school year.